ruchaa01/Computer-Vision-Projects/README.md

 Pet Edge Detection
   1. Application of horizontal and vertical edge gradients and computation of total edge strength.
   2. Comparison of images for: Edges without blurring, Edges with Gaussian Filter, Edges with Box Filter.
-  3. Computation of oriented edges in direction {theta} using horizontal and vertical gradients.
+  3. Computation of oriented edges in direction using horizontal and vertical gradients.

 # Signal Processing